Back to Guides

 2. Grand Canyon North Rim, Arizona

 Why it’s hot: Everyone knows the Grand Canyon.
 Far fewer know the North Rim—which is greener, cooler, and sees about 10% of the South Rim’s traffic.
 In 2026, savvy travelers are specifically targeting this side.
+The elevation sits at over 8,000 feet, keeping summer temperatures 15-20 degrees cooler than the South Rim.
+You’ll also find dense forests of ponderosa pine and aspen that feel worlds apart from the desert landscape most associate with Arizona.

 Best time: Late May to mid-October (the North Rim closes for winter).